 1. The Tenant Experience is on Everyone’s Mind

-I cannot count the number of times I heard someone use the phrase “the tenant experience”.
+We cannot count the number of times we heard someone use the phrase “the tenant experience”.
 From amenities to building operations to technology, everyone is thinking about how to cultivate a great experience for their tenants.
 For some, it’s eye-catching perks like mobile manicure trucks, scooter-sharing, and beautiful communal spaces.
 For others, it’s delivering amazing service during every tenant interaction.
 And for others, it’s about developing relationships with technology companies that are fundamentally changing the landscape.
 No matter how they approach it, it’s clear that building operations are becoming more tenant-centric than ever.

 2. Flexibility is the Name of the Game